|

 Before construction can begin, the project must obtain various permits and approvals from local authorities.
 This process can be time-consuming and complex, as it involves navigating zoning regulations, building codes, environmental impact assessments, and other legal requirements.

 The timeline for obtaining permits can vary greatly depending on the location and the complexity of the project.
-According to Hotel Management, a reputable industry resource, engaging experienced professionals and maintaining open communication with local authorities can streamline the permitting process.
+Engaging experienced professionals and maintaining open communication with local authorities can streamline the permitting process.

 Construction Phases